secretchaingirl/secret-contracts-guide/building-a-frontend.md

     })
 ```

-The Counter contract also handles reset messages, which accept a new count value, which we implement as follows;
+The Counter contract also handles reset messages, which accept a new count value, which we may implement as follows.

 Reset requires an integer, so first we [validate the input](https://github.com/levackt/devx2/blob/master/client/src/components/Form/validationSchema.ts) to avoid contract failures, improving the UX and saving gas.